cosmos/sdk-tutorials/publish-app-do/index.md

 su - appuser
 ```

-### Set Up Your Server
+### Set Up Your Droplet

-To set up your server to install and run the Starport app, you need to install a few tools to help us to publish your blockchain app.
+To set up your Droplet, you need to install a few tools to help us to publish your blockchain app.

 1. Install [Go](https://golang.org/dl/).